3 Days in Copenhagen Itinerary | The Perfect Trip to Denmark

-The Danish capital of Copenhagen is a hugely underrated gem of a city.
+Copenhagen, the capital of Denmark is a hugely underrated gem of a city.
 Compact, walkable and fun-filled its a great choice for a short city break or weekend away.
 It makes for the perfect escape in order to surround yourself with inner-city greenery, culture, nordic design trends and canal-side hangouts.
 Copenhagen is chic, sophisticated and effortlessly cool.
-3 days in the perfect amount of time to explore Copenhagen and get to know it’s charm.
+A 3 day Copenhagen itinerary is the perfect amount of time to explore this beautiful city and get to know it’s charm.

 Recently, I was given the chance to spend a whole 3 days exploring and wandering through Copenhagen’s delightful neighbourhoods and parks, visiting all the most famous places and the lesser-known ones too.
 Copenhagen has a buzzing cafe and arts scene and an air of sustainability- Denmark really is at the forefront of green action against climate change.
-Keep reading for the perfect little 3-day itinerary for Copenhagen.
+Keep reading for the perfect little 3-day Copenhagen itinerary and find the best things to do in beautifully quaint Danish capital.

-Getting around Copenhagen has never been so easy.
-The city has an extremely well maintained public transportation system which is fast, efficient and easy to use.
+Getting around the city center of Copenhagen has never been so easy.
+The city has an extremely well maintained public transportation system that is fast, efficient and easy to use.
 What’s great about Copenhagen is that buying single tickets is still an option, both on the buses and on the metro.
 This is great if you want to cycle or walk for the majority of your stay and only use public transport a few times.
 The airport is serviced by both train and metro and it’ll take you about 15 minutes to get to the centre of the city.

 Metro & Bus – If you’re staying in Copenhagen for around 3 days and you’re going to be using public transport a lot a good investment might be the City Pass.
 It’s a digital transport ticket for travel over a 24, 48, 72, 96 or 120 hour period, including travel through Zones 1-4 and the airport.
 Prices start from DKK80.